- Voices of Today National Youth Festival

 The London Poetry Slam is held the third Friday of every month

-…at the London Music Club at 8pm (except April Finals & a few exceptions)
+…at Innovation Works (201 King street) at 8pm (except April Finals & a few exceptions)

 - The slam consists of two rounds (1st round up to 12 poets, 2nd round half the number of poets will perform, or half minus one) and a feature performer.
 There is also an open mic at the beginning for up to 3 performers who would not like to be part of the competition.